v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex1_Exchange_Online.md

     -   Sender ID filtering hard fail: **On**

-    -   Contains specific languages: **On
+    -   Contains specific languages: **On**

-        **Note:** These next two settings allow you to automatically tag messages as spam when they originate from countries/regions that are to be avoided or distrusted, as well as messages written in specific languages
+        **Note:** These next two settings allow you to automatically tag messages as spam when they originate from countries/regions that are to be avoided or distrusted, as well as messages written in specific languages.

         You should already know the languages that you want to filter.
 In the blank field that appears below the **Contains specific languages** field, enter the first letter of a language that you want to filter.
         This will display all languages that start with that letter (as well as any languages that contain that letter within the name of the language).

         Enter a letter and then select a language with the letter in it that you want to filter.
 Repeat this step for a couple of languages.